Stadzior/lungs-img-segmentation-postprocessing/README.md

     - segmentation results to `.\data\result`
 2. You can customize your run in [main.py](main.py) (e.g. turn of raw file generation and draw plots only).
 3. Run [main.py](main.py).
-4. The progress should be visible on output window and under http://localhost:6006/.
+4. The progress should be visible on output window.
 5. After the process termination you can find:
     - box and line plots in `.\data\analisys\plots`
     - generated raw file in `.\data\generation`